Sebbben/Arweave-Chrome-Extention/README.md

 * Navigate to the place you downloaded the files and select the folder
 * The extention should now be installed

+About the extention´s features
+The extention has three main fearutes

 Please consider donating :-)

 AR : kOljIqyIKZSAkwjLFNhMdVxxnTcxyNf_yI1bcYUy-lY